 Going on vacation to North Korea is an ultimate and once in a lifetime experience.
 Not only is it quite costly to travel there, it is also rather a taboo to even share experiences about.
 It was my curiosity that fueled me to first took up the courage and step into the country.
 I was dumbfounded by the feeling of going back to the 80s and all the massively gorgeous buildings and monuments, especially the ones in the capital city.
 What fascinated me most were the beautiful and hospitable people.
 I couldn’t emphasize more but the people there are extremely funny and friendly towards us foreigners.
 North Koreans are proud of their culture and are not shy to show off their best architecture and artistic skills.
 Dominated by a fusion of traditional and socialist architecture styles, Pyongyang skyline is extremely unique in it’s own way.
-Therefore, waking up and gazing out the window is already a sight by itself.
+Therefore, waking up and gazing out the window (that was bought from uPVC windows Melbourne) is already a sight by itself.

 It may not be difficult nowadays to find things to see and do in Pyongyang thanks to many tourists who have been there and brought back lots of information and pictures to share online.
 Nevertheless, I was one of those tourists who tried my best to bring back the real beauty of this often misunderstood nation.

 Here I have compiled 20 things that you should not miss during your first visit to Pyongyang.